 2. Bring your car seats and check them at the baggage counter.
-According to @safeintheseat she suggests to pack your carseat in a padded travel bag or sturdy box and check it with your baggage.
+According to @safeintheseat, if you want to check your seat(s) at the baggage counter (to avoid hauling your seat through the airport) it is safest to pack your carseat in a padded travel bag or sturdy box when checking it with your baggage.

 3. Bring your car seats through the airport with you and check them at the gate.
 This is what we have done for a carseat if our child is a lap child and doesn’t have their own seat on the plane.
 You’ll want to put them inside a travel bag before they put them below the plane.

 4. Rent a car seat at your destination.
 We have done this twice.
 Once was through the rental car company.
 It was cheap but the seat was DISGUSTING and I would never, ever do this again.
 The second time we used a rental company at our destination that specifically rented things for children to travelers.
 The seats were very nice and clean.
 They provided me the information of the seats before I booked so I could confirm they would fit my children and so I knew how to install them once we arrived.
 (This was when we traveled to Charleston.
 We used Baby Away Charleston and had a great experience!
 They were priced well and were reliable.
 And this is not sponsored, haha!)